TGTLabs/manifesto/README.md

-# The Make, Share, Collaborate Manifesto
+# The Make - Share - Collaborate Manifesto

-Version 0.3
+Version 0.4

-Collaborate.
-Hold yourself accountable to understanding and communicating your understandings of what you're seeking to make:

-    - with what audience and their goals,
-    - with what business and goals,
-    - with the constraints of your chosen platform, tools, techniques, and skills to work toward those goals.

-All makers, designers, experts in business, artists, engineers, strategists:

-When groups of people use the same words with different meanings or without a shared intention they only succeed in talking past one another.
-Work stagnates, users get poor experiences.
-Poor collaboration leads to living in bubbles of assumption that isolate us from making well informed products.

-To remedy this, put down the methods that don't work and ask yourself why.
-Hold yourself accountable for where you choose to invest your time.

 Take a stand for: communication, accountability, and shared purpose.

-Seek and test assumptions.

-Assumptions aren't inherently bad - With assumptions in hand, you can explore hypotheses and ways to test those hypothesis.

-Communication is critical in every aspect of what we build and share.
+## Make.

+### Hold yourself accountable for expressing concepts and working things.

-Use or invent a flow of creative habits, engineering, and communication.
+*  Make a flow for making things that combines creative habits, engineering, and communication.

-When you collaborate with shared purpose and shared understanding, you're ready individually and as a team to intentionally refine a concept or make the product that embodies the concept.

-## Everyone Makes

--  Across the whole team, get the ideas out, assumptions are among the ideas and need to be collected.
--  Everyone explores and critiques ideas at all stages.
--  Value the work and evidence of how it is suited over the role that shares the evidence.
+*  Make, begin to build by sketching and iterating.
+*  Make finished-enough things, finished-enough means it's ready to test an assumption, concept, scenario, anything that's testable.

+Making finished-enough things is the key to making finished-well things as it prepares us to also share and collaborate.

-## Everyone Shares
+## Share.

+### Hold yourself accountable to frequent research, critique, and feedback.

--  Share purpose, common intent.
+*  Share purpose, intent and goals.
 Know why this group of people is together making a thing.
--  Share well across the whole team and with external users: accessible, usable.
+*  Share across the whole team and with external users.
 Collaborate with transparency.
--  Iterate with trust!
+*  Share iterations.
+Iterate with trust!

-## Everyone Collaborates

--  Work with not for.
--  Perspective taking is critical.
--  **Respect and integrate across disciplines** Different disciplines emphasis different aspects of making yet we share some common concerns.

-## Everyone Cares

--  Care about your team
--  Care about your app
--  Care about the ecosystem
--  Care about results, deliver over document
+Sharing is where usefulness begins.
+Unshared creations have no effect and no chance to have an effect on their intended audience.
+Unshared creations have no chance to be the subject of research or feedback of any sort.

+Share both the purpose why a group of people are together and the results of what you make.

-## Everyone Critiques
+## Collaborate.

--  Learn the goals of the business and users, advocate for both
--  Describe the design constraints involved in creating the product
--  Recommend alternatives to consider
--  Evaluate those alternatives
+### Hold yourself accountable to understand and communicate what you seek to make.

+*  Collaborate with your audience and their goals.
+*  Collaborate with the/your business and its goals.
+*  Collaborate with your chosen platform, tools, and techniques.

+Express your assumptions and encourage the rest of the team to do the same.
+Assumptions aren't inherently bad, with assumptions in hand, you can explore hypotheses and ways to test those assumptions / hypotheses.

+Poor collaboration leads to living in bubbles of assumption that isolate us from making well informed products.
+When groups of artists, engineers, strategists, people of any set of skills use the same words with different meanings or without a shared intention they only succeed in talking past one another.
+Work stagnates, users get poor experiences.

--  Use evidence gathered via qualitative and quantitative methods to inform critical exploration
+Across the whole team, get the ideas out.
+Everyone explores and critiques ideas at all stages.
+Be a strong advocate for the goals of both the business and the users.
+Understand and evaluate alternatives when constraints are identified.
+Use evidence gathered via qualitative and quantitative methods to inform critical exploration.

+To make great experiences and services, first make finished-enough things.

-## References and Resources
+## With Empathy and Care.

-### Methods we've found compatible

--  Lean Startup
--  Lean UX
--  Agile Software Development
--  Design Thinking
--  Evidence Based Design
+Care about where you choose to invest your time and how you make an impact on both your collaborators and intended audiences.

+Care about your team.
+Care about your application.
+Care about the system.
+Care about the ecosystem.
+Care about results, deliver over document.

+## This is a way to work.

+Decide what this means to you, the teams, and clients you serve.
+Put it to use.

+Become one of the undersigned and give us feedback.